 Henna Hair Dye is a natural plant-based alternative to traditional chemical dyes.
 Whereas chemical dyes bleach the root of the hair using harsh ingredients, Henna Hair Dye works by coating the hair in a protective sheath of color.

 Not only that, but Henna works to nourish the strand, making it double as a conditioning agent.
 So not only will you have great color but also healthier, shinier hair.

 Myth #5: I need to use conditioner every day

 Another popular misconception: we need to condition every day.
 Conditioner should instead be understood as an additional treatment, meant to supply moisture, soften and tangle hair.
 Often times, though, over conditioning can over saturated the roots and make hair look oily.

 With proper brushing, it’s possible that you don’t need to condition every day.
 Boar bristle brushes help alleviate dry ends by spreading the scalp’s natural oil from the roots to the ends of the hair, bringing out it’s beautiful shine!
 So if you have normal to fine hair you can cut down on conditioners.
-Curly hair types may indeed need more hydration, try our fabulous Pearl Essence or Floating Lotus natural conditioners.
+Curly hair types may indeed need more hydration, try our fabulous Pearl Essence Creme Rinse or Floating Lotus Conditioner.